From high-quality breath measurements to the generation and validation of diagnostic models and composite biomarkers.

 On the other hand, eNoses are based on cross-reactive nonspecific sensor arrays purposely not identifying individual VOCs.
 The VOCs competitively interact with the sensors allowing multiple VOCs to bind to the same sensor based on their affinity for both the sensor and its substrate.
 Likewise, multiple sensors interact with the same volatile.
 Notably, this is comparable to the powerful mammalian olfactory system and results in a pattern of firing sensors that is driven by the complete mixture of VOCs.
 Thereby, cutting-edge pattern recognition by eNoses allows probabilistic analyses suitable for clinical diagnostics and precision medicine at the point-of-care.

-The inability to identify individual VOCs does not in any way impede the clinical application of eNose technology.
-However, unlike the BreathBase Solution, thus far many eNoses suffer from stability, reproducibility and accuracy issues such as poor intra-device repeatability and limited temporal stability.
+The inability to identify individual VOCs does not impede the clinical application of eNose technology in any way.
+However, unlike BreathBase, thus far many eNoses suffer from stability, reproducibility and accuracy issues such as poor intra-device repeatability and limited temporal stability.
 These problems have hampered the translation of eNose technology from being a research tool to a point-of-care test.

 BreathBase overcomes these problems.
 The sensor data obtained by the SpiroNose is reproducible and interchangeable, and the BreathBase analysis algorithms have shown adequate transferability between devices (De Vries ERJ 2018 & De Vries JBR 2015).
 The latter allows for the exchange of results between different labs and locations, which is a prerequisite for clinical implementation.
 Additionally, the powerful pattern recognition algorithms of BreathBase ignore chemical noise and are able to detect the VOC patterns of interest with high accuracy values.
 Finally, BreathBase allows for real-time and online analysis of the SpiroNose sensor data and provides immediate feedback at the point-of-care.